Popular with visitors from neighbouring countries along with Austrian locals, Innsbruck is compact, festive and wonderful.

 Traditional Tyrolean artisan specialties take centre stage, allowing visitors to explore and appreciate the craftsmanship and artistic skills of the region.

-Emperor’s Christmas dates: Friday to Saturday from 17th November to 17th December 2023.
+Emperor’s Christmas dates: Friday to Saturday from 16th November to 16th December 2024 (unconfirmed).

 Location: Bergisel Hill.